stevcooo/ProductScraper/Readme.md

     };
     await _userProfileService.AddAsync(userProfile);
 ```
-Also, there is a need some user(s) to be administrator on this aplication in order to be able to create/edit/delete `ScrapeConfigurations`, so in that manner, where in this same method when user is created i'm checking if thats the first user that creates profile, if so, then I assing Admin claim to him.
+Also, there is a need some user(s) to be an administrator on this application to be able to create/edit/delete `ScrapeConfigurations`, so in that manner, were in this same method when a user is created I'm checking if that's the first user that creates a profile, if so, then I assign Admin claim to him.
 ```C#
     if (await _userProfileService.GetUsersCount() == 1)
     {